wee-slack/wee-slack/docs/Options.md

 **Default:** `bold`

-**Description:** When receiving bold text from Slack, render it as this in weechat.
+**Description:** When receiving bold text from Slack, render it as this in WeeChat.

 ### render_emoji_as_string

 **Default:** `false`

 **Description:** Render emojis as :emoji_name: instead of emoji characters.
 Enable this if your terminal doesn't support emojis, or set to 'both' if you want to see both renderings.
-Note that even though this is disabled by default, you need to place https://github.com/wee-slack/wee-slack/blob/master/weemoji.json in your weechat directory to enable rendering emojis as emoji characters.
+Note that even though this is disabled by default, you need to place https://github.com/wee-slack/wee-slack/blob/master/weemoji.json in your WeeChat directory to enable rendering emojis as emoji characters.

 ### render_italic_as

 **Default:** `italic`

-**Description:** When receiving bold text from Slack, render it as this in weechat.
+**Description:** When receiving bold text from Slack, render it as this in WeeChat.
 If your terminal lacks italic support, consider using "underline" instead.

 ### send_typing_notice